 - Gas or gases being scrubbed (chemical name and formula)

 - Maintaining scrubbing chemical concentration via continuous blowdown and replenishment

 - Allowing scrubbing chemical to deplete down to a certain concentration range

 Electrode installation depends on piping system dimensions.

-Piping up to 2” diameter can use in-line electrode mounting.
+Piping up to 2” diameter a wet-tap installation.
 It is suggested to install a by-pass line with isolation valves so that the scrubber does not need to be stopped to remove or maintain the electrode.

-For piping with >2” diameter a wet-tap installation is offered.
-This allows the customer to directly insert and retract the electrode into the line to take advantage of the turbulent flow or position the electrode near the pipe wall.
+For piping with 2″ diameter a wet-tap installation is offered.
+This allows the user to directly insert and retract the electrode into the line to take advantage of the turbulent flow or position the electrode near the pipe wall.
 A saddle and 1” or larger full-port ball valve are required for installation.
 No tools are required for electrode maintenance.